Documentation

 - `Supported` branches are those we actively maintain and will publish new patch releases.

-- `Bug fixes` are branches we still accept bug fixes into the branch, but may not publish newer patch releases.
+- `Bug fixes` are branches where we still accept bug fixes, but may not publish newer patch releases.
 The community can build the latest release binaries if needed and is encouraged to upgrade to the `Supported` branches.

 - `Experimental` branches are those used for internal feature testing.
 They are not recommended for production use.

-- `Unsupported` branches are those which will no longer receive any updates.
+- `Unsupported` branches are those that will no longer receive any updates.

-If you are running on old production releases, we recommend always upgrading to the next major release's latest version, and then continue to the next major version, e.g., 6.2.X -> 6.3.25 -> 7.1.57 -> 7.3.43.
+If you are running on old production releases, we recommend always upgrading to the next major release's latest version, and then continuing to the next major version, e.g., 6.2.X -> 6.3.25 -> 7.1.57 -> 7.3.63.
 These upgrade paths have been well tested in production (skipping a major release, not marked as `Experimental`, for an upgrade is only tested in simulation).

 Developers interested in using FoundationDB can get started by downloading and installing a binary package.
 Please see the [downloads page](https://github.com/apple/foundationdb/releases) for a list of available packages.